miLibris/flask-rest-jsonapi/docs/pagination.rst

 Number
 ------

-You can control the page size like that:
+You can control the page number like that:

 .. sourcecode:: http